abrochier/ImapTW/README.md

 # Install

-Make sure you have Imapclient and taskw installed
+This probably requires Python >= 3.
+Make sure you have imapclient and taskw installed
 ```shell
 pip install imapclient taswk
 ```